We have more conference coming up within the next year!

 The FSU College of Pharmacy was well represented at the 2019 Annual Meeting of the American Association of Colleges of Pharmacy (AACP), held in Chicago on July 13-17, 2019.

-Dr. Sohn’s substance use research was published in JAMA Network Open.
+Dr. Sohn’s substance use research was recently published in JAMA Network Open (June 25, 2019).
 The study found that legally mandating naloxone co-prescriptions for patients at high risk for opioid overdose is associated with large increases in naloxone dispensing in retail pharmacies.

 After three years of hard work, Ferris pre-pharmacy junior Nikota Redmond has been accepted into Ferris’ pharmacy school.